Use Cases

 async function pauseOnIdle(id: string) { await ws.pause(id); }

-async function resumeOnReturn(id: string) { await ws.resume(id); }Your agent's API token is scoped.
+async function resumeOnReturn(id: string) { await ws.resume(id); }Your API token is scoped.
 Even if it created 100 user workspaces, a workspace created for User A cannot reach User B's workspace - the egress rules enforce that at the network level.

 Best for: Online IDEs, AI coding assistants per user, browser automation per session, educational platforms, customer sandboxes.

-5. Turning a workspace into a deployment
+7. Turning a workspace into a deployment

 A workspace is just compute.
 There's nothing stopping you from running it as production infrastructure - permanent, always on, mapped to a custom domain.
 Start as a dev environment, go live without changing anything.